Switzerland

 St Bernard's Beginner Snowshoe

-Beginners snowshoe experience, completing the famous pilgrimage to St Bernard's Hospice.
-Along the way, you'll also visit Barryland - home of the Grand St Bernard dog and have an opportunity for a Swiss sledge descent!
+Beginner's snowshoe experience, completing the famous pilgrimage to St Bernard's Hospice.
+Along the way, you'll also visit Barryland - home of the grand St Bernard dog and have an opportunity for a Swiss sledge descent!

 Itinerary

-Day 1: Arrival & Introductions
+Day 1: Arrival and introductions

 media_UBKHZW6D9T3KGE7W